Coronavirus Response: Resources for State Legislators

 - Living United for Change in Arizona (LUCHA) has launched the People’s Bailout, a platform of proposals to deal with COVID-19 and the projected economic aftermath.

-- Immigrant communities in Washington can use this resource list for immigrant communities from OneAmerica for resources related to Covid and the ensuing crisis.
+- Immigrant communities in Washington can use resource list for immigrant communities from OneAmerica for resources related to Covid and the ensuing crisis.

-- In Wisconsin, Voces de la Fronteraa has compiled this list of resources for immigrant communities both in Wisconsin and nationally.
+- In Wisconsin, Voces de la Fronteraa has compiled list of resources for immigrant communities both in Wisconsin and nationally.